ddoodev/guide/docs/guide/installing.md

 In this step, you will know how to install Discordoo.

 Discordoo is hosted on npm and located under `discordoo` package.
 It contains the core of the library.
-However, it is highly recommended to create a new project from zero.
+However, it is highly recommended creating a new project from zero.

 To do it, execute the following script in a **new** directory: